CBNCloud/Test-AzureStack/README.md

 <!--te-->

-## Install
+## Paas

-Microsoft Azure Stack is a hybrid cloud platform that lets you provide Azure services from your datacenter.
-Learn how to manage the Azure Stack integrated systems infrastructure and how to offer services with our quickstarts and tutorials.
+Azure App Service on Azure Stack is a platform-as-a-service (PaaS) offering of Microsoft Azure available to Azure Stack.
+The service lets your customers - internal or external - create web, API, and Azure Functions applications for any platform or device.
+They can integrate your apps with on-premises applications and automate their business processes.
+Azure Stack cloud operators can run customer apps on fully managed virtual machines (VMs), with their choice of shared VM resources or dedicated VMs

 ## App Editor